jhipster/generator-jhipster/docs/contributing.md

     - a boolean `BOOLEAN`,
     - an application configuration key `CONFIG_KEY`.
   - For more info, check the [Chevrotain doc][chevrotain-doc-token-config] about other options.

+The folder contains:
+  - token files (one for application config tokens, another for relationship types, etc.)
+  - an "utils" file where a single function exists: one that creates tokens from configs (chevrotain-related)

 ---